-The best way to consider the key components of forming your own RIA is to bucket them as follows: Legal, Compliance, Finance, Partners & Vendors, Administrative Functions, and Marketing.
+The best way to consider the key components of starting your own RIA is to bucket them as follows: Legal, Compliance, Finance, Partners & Vendors, Administrative Functions, and Marketing.
 Let’s dig into each.

 Risk: Understand what’s at stake.
 Do you have a non-compete agreement signed with your employer?
 Are you being methodical about how you structure, engage and eventually disclose your new venture?
 Do your homework by carefully reviewing your existing agreements and consult an attorney if you’re unsure about anything.